 But, to strike a healthy balance and make sure you’re still getting enough vitamin D from the sun, try doing an outdoor activity for at least fifteen minutes a day without sunscreen.

-Switching to a new skincare routine is never easy, especially when you’re used to the many products available on the market, like toners and creams and scrubs.
+Switching to a new skincare routine is never easy.
+This is especially true when you’re used to the many products available on the market.

-Still, we guarantee that you’ll never regret trying clean beauty and eliminating a lot of the hassle and cost that comes with a typical routine.
+Still, we guarantee that you’ll never regret trying clean beauty.
+Why?
+Because it will eliminate a lot of the hassle and cost that comes with a typical routine.

-By giving skin minimalism a chance, you’ll not only enjoy healthier skin, but you’ll also save time and money you’d otherwise spend on unnecessary products.
+By giving skin minimalism a chance, you’ll enjoy healthier skin.
+Plus, you’ll also save the time and money you’d otherwise spend on unnecessary products.
 What’s not to love?